paulshorey/horizontal_carousel/README.md

 ```
 or if you're using a framework like React:
 ```
-import horizontal_carousel from "horizontal_carousel/css/default.css"
+import "horizontal_carousel/css/default.css"
 import horizontal_carousel from "horizontal_carousel/esm"
 /* change "/esm" to "/cjs" if you're using CommonJS */
 ```

 Only one requirement: the carousel div must contain `.slides`.
 Children of `.slides` are the contents to be scrolled, and each can be any type of tag.

 For the default CSS, the parent element must use `.horizontal_carousel` class name.
 Sorry about the underscore for people who don't like that.
 I like to use underscores (in personal projects) to keep variable names consistent.
-Ask me about it.
+NPM does not allow capitalization.
+JS vars don't allow dashes.
+How do you prefer to name your modules?
 ```
 <div class="horizontal_carousel" id="myCarousel">
   <div class="slides">